Close

 • $908,000 Settlement (Pennsylvania 2020): A 20-year-old motorcyclist was struck and killed by a SEPTA transit bus.
 They hired a motorcycle crash attorney and filed a wrongful death lawsuit against both SEPTA and PennDOT (for failing to maintain traffic lights).
 The case settled for just under $1 million.

 • $81,000 Settlement (Ohio 2020): Motorcyclist suffered severe road rash and soft tissue injuries to his shoulder, back, and knee.
-He treated with an orthopedist and a chiropractor for six months but has residual knee pain and permanent scarring.
+He was treated with an orthopedist and a chiropractor for six months, but has residual knee pain and permanent scarring.
 The case settled for $81,000.

 • $250,000 Settlement (Virginia 2020): Motorcyclist was t-boned and suffered rib fractures, brain bleed, vertebral compression, and leg injuries.
 Case settled for policy limits of $250,000.